anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 <a name="1.3"></a>
 ## 1.3 Principles

-This Reference Architecture conforms with the principles defined in [here](../../../common/chapter00.md#2.0).
+This Reference Architecture conforms with the principles defined [here](../../../common/chapter00.md#2.0).

 <a name="1.3.1"></a>
 ### 1.3.1 Cloud Native Principles